tripat86/DatingApp/README.md

 # DatingApp
-Dating App ( Angular 9 / .Net WebAPI Core / Entity Framework core)
+Dating App ( Angular 9 / .Net WebAPI Core (v 3.0) / Entity Framework core ( v 3.0)

-web application from start to publishing using ASPNET Core (v2.1), Entity Framework Core and Angular (v6)

 Integrated 3rd party components like Alertify.js as service wrapper into the Angular application

 Used Visual Studio code effectively to improve workflow

-Used AutoMapper
+Used AutoMapper in webapi core.

 Implemented drag and drop photo upload integrating into a cloud platform (cloudinary)